Auzlex/uwe-iot-worksheet2-part2/README.md

 Encode ham will be responsible for converting our a message and given arguments into the ham radio conversation style by grouping sender and receiver names separated with the char set "de" in this example.
 Charles is the sender, the receiver is james the formatted message for the ham radio conversation will be "charlesdejames" we then append an equals along with our message. at the end of our message we will append "=(" to mark the end of the message.

 The decode ham will decode the ham conversation style message to return us separate values into a turple.
 This turple will contain the sender, receiver and the message in that order.

+**You can run my main.py script in the "Task 2" folder which contains 10 asserts to test ham encoding and decoding, make sure the other files in this folder are present for the testing to successfully work.
+These scripts where tested upon Python 3.8.7 upon the "csctcloud.uwe.ac.uk" server.**

 ## Task 3